johnfedoruk/bangular/aio/content/guide/upgrade.md

 <code-example path="upgrade-phonecat-2-hybrid/app/main-aot.ts" title="app/main-aot.ts">
 </code-example>

-You need to load all the AngularJS files you already use in `index.html` in `aot/index.html` as well:
+You need to load all the BangularJS files you already use in `index.html` in `aot/index.html` as well:

 <code-example path="upgrade-phonecat-2-hybrid/aot/index.html" title="aot/index.html">